Choosing the nominal level post-hoc with knockoffs using e-values: Introduction

 \subsection{Outline}

-In the following, we start to briefly summarize the knockoff procedure by \citet{barber2015controlling,candes2018panning} and the e-Closure Principle to derive FDR procedures with post-hoc error control by \citet{xu2025bringing}.
+In the following, we start to briefly summarize the knockoff procedure and the e-Closure Principle to derive FDR procedures with post-hoc error control.
 Afterwards, in Section~\ref{sec:our_approach}, we introduce our post-hoc knockoff procedure and derive its error control.
-In Section~\ref{sec:derandomized}, we consider the derandomized procedures and our proposed improvements.
-Finally, in Section~\ref{sec:sims}, we provide extensive simulation results that illustrate the superiority of our methods.\footnote{The code implementing the methods described in this paper is publicly available at \url{https://github.com/sechidis/posthoc_knockoffs}.}
+In Section~\ref{sec:derandomized}, we consider the derandomized post-hoc procedures and our proposed improvements.
+In Section~\ref{sec:sims}, we provide extensive simulation results that demonstrate the effectiveness of our approach compared to existing methods.\footnote{The code implementing the methods described in this paper is publicly available at \url{https://github.com/sechidis/posthoc_knockoffs}.} Finally, in Section~\ref{sec:clinical_trial}, we illustrate how to use our proposed methods in clinical trial data, demonstrating its effectiveness in identifying prognostic and predictive variables, two tasks very critical in modern drug development.